 The offer of print media in Venezuela is decreasing worryingly, especially since the appointing of Nicolás Maduro as president in 2013.
-According to the NGO Espacio Público (Public Space), in that year there were 134 newspapers in Venezuela, whereas in 2018 only 64 are still working in the whole country.
+According to the Instituto de Prensa y Sociedad (IPYS), 68 newspapers have closed since that year, and the NGO Espacio Público adds that only in 2018 40 newspapers had to close (in Ocando, 2020).
 One of the main reasons for this decrease is the lack of newsprint paper, which has forced many newspapers to temporary shutdowns, final shutdowns, decreasing their frequency, sizing down their number of pages or migrations to the digital format.

 Since 2013, the supply of newsprint paper depends on the Complejo Editorial Alfredo Maneiro, a state-owned monopolistic organism that imports and distributes newsprint and other supplies for the print media in Venezuela, aggravating the crisis of print media.
 One of the biggest victims was Tal Cual, founded in 2000, that had to stop their printed edition on 1 November, 2017, existing now only online.
 The same also happened in December 2018 to El Nacional, one of the biggest and most traditional newspapers.
 This has also particularly affected regional or local newspapers, as they have less means to survive.
-Thus three states do not have local or regional printed media circulating (Espacio Público, 2018b) and only national newspapers are available there.
+Thus ten states –out of 23– do not have local or regional printed media circulating (Espacio Público, 2019) and only national newspapers are available there.
 Some zones of the country hardly have access to newspapers or the offer is very limited and not plural at all.
-Nevertheless, press is still a rather close medium to small populations, as regional and local papers are present in most regions, whereas digital media, especially due to the poor quality of the telecommunications network, are not yet developed enough in these areas.
+Additionally, during the Covid-19 pandemic, many have stopped circulating and other have reduced their periodicity or their size due to the limitations derived from the state of exception imposed by the Government and the quarantine; for example, one of the main newspapers, Últimas Noticias, does not circulate anymore during weekends.
+Despite all that, press is still a rather close medium to small populations, as regional and local papers are present in most regions, whereas digital media, especially due to the poor quality of the telecommunications network, are not yet developed enough in these areas.

 A survey conducted in March 2018 by Instituto Delphos showed how the press is used more often as an information source by urban than by rural populations.
 It also shows that the press is used by 18.5 percent of Venezuelans as their main information source, while according to Hinterlaces (in Pinillos, 2018), this figure is only 8 percent.
 Another trend is that older men belonging to the lower socio-economic levels are the ones reading newspapers most often.